env0-labs/env0.adventure/README.md

 ## Architecture Overview

 ### Core Logic
-- Emits semantic output events (text, emphasis, pacing).
+- Drives narrative flow, state, and consequence.
-- Requests player input via abstract input requests.
+- Emits semantic output (text, emphasis, pacing).
-- Maintains game state and narrative flow.
+- Requests player input abstractly (choices, free text, continue).
-- Has no knowledge of Godot, UI layout, animation, audio, or timing in milliseconds.
+- Has no knowledge of Godot, UI layout, animation, audio, or millisecond timing.

 ### Front End (Godot)
-- Renders output lines based on semantic metadata.
+- Renders output based on semantic metadata.
 - Applies pacing, emphasis, and styling rules.
-- Presents input (choices, free text) as requested by the core.
+- Presents input exactly as requested by the core.
-- Can swap core implementations without changing UI code.
+- Remains reusable across all chapters.

 ---

 ## Unified Front-End Contract (v0.x)

 All chapters communicate with the front end using the same contract.
+This contract is intentionally small, semantic, and stable.

 ### Output